scriptrunnerhq/vendors-api/README.md

 This library will allow you to integrate your custom field with Behaviours for ScriptRunner for Jira Data Center.

-This API is supported in ScriptRunner for Jira since version *8.12.0*.
+This API will be supported in ScriptRunner for Jira in an upcoming version yet to be determined.

 ## Installation